RyBres/JH_Getting_and_Cleaning_Data_Project/README.md

 4. The "tidydata" dataframe is then appropriately labeled (not only the column names, but also the factor levels of activity).
 5. A second tidy dataset "tidydatafinal" is created with the average of each variable for each activity and each subject.
 6. "tidydatafinal" is then written to a .txt file as "tidydata.txt" in the output directory.

+Note that the final dataset "tidydata.txt" is contained in the courseproject/output/ folder in this repository.